 Microchip-pre-paid (meaning we have already paid for lifetime enrollment).

-Sample of wellness puppy food a (3) three-day supply of a special blended mix they are accustomed to eating.
-You are required to continue feeding your puppy wellness and/or another high quality puppy food.
-Wellness is rated 4.5 stars on a 5 star scale for puppy foods that has pre- and probiotics, no wheat, no corn or soy and the blended mix makes it a 5 star premium recipe packed with nutrient-rich ingredients that a growing puppy needs.
-If you decide to switch to a different high quality food then mix a 1 part our supply with 1/2 part new brand until the Wellness mix blend is gone.
-This ratio is to lessen the affects of upsetting their delicate digestive tracts.
+Sample of wellness puppy food a (2) two-day supply of a special blended mix they are accustomed to eating.
+You are required to continue feeding your puppy Wellness or another high quality puppy food like Fromm, Blackwood, Orijen, Adirondack and Acana these are also good choices.
+Wellness is rated 4.5 stars on a 5 star scale for puppy foods that has pre- and probiotics, no wheat, no corn or soy and our blended mix makes it a 5 star premium recipe packed with nutrient-rich ingredients that a growing puppy needs.

-A soft pet bed, washable fleece blanket, teething chew, finger tooth brush and a toy with mom and litter mates scent for a smooth transition into their new environment.
+A soft pet bed, washable fleece blanket, puppy teething ring, finger tooth brush and a stuffed animal with mom and litter mates scent for a smooth transition into their new environment.

 Breeder support: when you have questions or need helpful advice, give me a call.
 This is a very important part of raising a puppy and new families often need advice and information as they adjust with a new puppy under foot.
 Essentially, you are accountable for training your puppy to be a well adjusted family member!